 - In the event you require a third or subsequent additional revised drafts of your Will an additional charge will be raised for each such further revision;

-- All first draft Wills, second revisions and subsequent revisions checked by a solicitor;
+- All first draft Wills, second revisions and subsequent revisions are checked by a solicitor;

 - We will post your Wills to you for signature & return in a prepaid envelope with detailed instructions on signing your Will in the presence of two independent witnesses in accordance with the law on the signature of Wills;